farah-maria/ThereIsLight/README.md

 There is a twist, however.
 The setting is a humourous one with a small bit of seriousness.
 'You wake up in a patriarchial nightmare,' is the premise, and the enemies through the game share their surnames with figures who have obstructed women's reproductive rights in the USA.
 The setting is dystopian, and the game 'is hard', with most paths leading to the obliteration of the female protagonist.
 The player can choose one of five characters to be, each with their own stats/ strengths.
 These five characters are named after female mythological figures (e.g. the goddess Athena).
 The one exception is 'Roe', after the legal pseudonym of the woman involved in the Roe Vs Wade landmark case in the USA.

-The characters pick up points by eating cake, drinking coffee or beating their enemies in battles that take place on a bus to work, outside a hospital and in the office where the character works (but has been apparently dismissed from her position.)
+The characters pick up points by eating cake, drinking coffee or beating their enemies in battles that take place on a bus to work, outside a hospital and in the office where the character works.

-The wry and statistically unlikely outcome, determined by poor odds put in place using the Python import 'random', is a successful revolution.
+The wry and statistically unlikely outcome, determined by poor odds that I deliberately put in place using the Python import 'random', is a successful revolution.
 This outcome, when selected, ends with a quote from the poem 'The Laughing Heart' by Charles Bukowski ("There's a light somewhere/ It may not be much light/ but it beats the darkness").
-This is the inspiration for the title of the game.
+It is the inspiration for the title of the game.

 ![mock-up of site on different sized devices](assets/images/amiresponsive.jpg)